Kosmorro/kosmorro/CONTRIBUTING.md

 - **`feat: `** if your changes add a new feature.

 The message of your commit must start with a lowercase.
-Finally, if your change introduce a BC-break, add an exclamation mark (`!`) before the colon.
+Finally, if your change introduce a BC-break, add a footer beginning with `BREAKING CHANGE:` and explaining precisely the BC-break.

 Once your PR is ready to review, please squash your commits so it contains only one commit.

+> To ensure your commits follow this convention, you can use [glint](https://github.com/brigand/glint).

 The commit messages are then used to generate the changelog using [`conventional-changelog`](https://github.com/conventional-changelog/conventional-changelog):